 The AI keyboard landscape is evolving crazy fast.
 Based on my insider conversations with developers and the current trajectory of the technology, here's what we can expect to see in the next few years.

-Personalization will reach new levels with:
+Personalization in 2026 and beyond will reach unprecedented levels with:

 The keyboards of tomorrow will be more deeply integrated with the apps you use: